 A Minority Business Enterprise or "MBE" is a firm that is owned, operated, and controlled by one or more individuals who are African American, Hispanic American, Native American, or Asian American who have at least 51% ownership of the firm.

-A Woman Business Enterprise or "WBE" is a firm that is owned, operated, and controlled by one or more women who has or have at least 51% ownership of the firm.
+A Woman Business Enterprise or "WBE" is a firm that is owned, operated, and controlled by one or more women who have at least 51% ownership of the firm.

-Proposals will be considered and rated based on the comprehensiveness of the Proponent's Diversity and Inclusion Plan for creating increased opportunities for people of color, women and M/WBEs to participate in the development of the Proposed Property Site, including specific strategies to achieve maximum participation by people of color, women, and M/WBEs in the fields of construction, design, development, financing, operations, and/or ownership.
-The Diversity and Inclusion Plan should be realistic and executable.
+Proposals will be considered and rated based on the comprehensiveness of the Proponent's Diversity and Inclusion Plan for creating increased opportunities for people of color, women and M/WBEs to participate in the development of the Property, including specific strategies to achieve maximum participation by people of color, women, and M/WBEs in predevelopment, construction, and operations.
+The Diversity and Inclusion Plan should discuss why it is realistic, and executable.
+Proposals that include specific partnerships and/or specific outreach plans for promoting M/WBE participation during each aspect of the project will be considered more advantageous.

+The Diversity and Inclusion Plan evaluation criterion shall comprise 25% of the BPDA's comparative evaluation of each proposal submitted.

 Developer Qualifications, Experience and References.
 A narrative supported by relevant data regarding qualifications and past experience with similar projects.
 Proponents must provide detailed descriptions of previous relevant work completed and the results or outcome of that work.
 Proponents shall also furnish three (3) current references including: names, addresses, e-mail addresses, phone numbers, and principal contacts in which the Proponent has provided comparable services.